kipkoechgilbert312/database-app/README.md

 # job-board
-It is a job application for college or graduates students who are seeking for attachments, internships and employment.
+It is a job application system for college or graduates students who are seeking for attachments, internships and employment.
 It has applicant and employer dashboard.